Ldeguzman9/run-buddy/README.md

 # Run Buddy, Inc.
-Run Buddy is my first project in my web development career.
+Run Buddy was my first project in my web development career.
 This project aimed to teach the foundations of HTML and give an introductory real-world experience of web design.

 ## Purpose